UK Payment Trends 2026: What Merchants Need to Know

 What This Means for Your Business

 Staying competitive means staying current with payment technology.
-If you're still on legacy terminals or paying high processing fees, 2026 is the year to review your merchant services agreement and explore alternatives.
+If you're still on legacy terminals or paying high processing fees, 2026 is the year to review your merchant services agreement.